 The London Leadership and Peace Awards recognise members of the community who have demonstrated an exemplary aptitude for building stronger, safer and inclusive communities.
 Nomination and award winners have come from Londoners from all walks of life including, young people, community activists, corporate leaders, police officers, faith leaders, youth projects, hospitals and many other inspirational individuals and groups.
 The event is regularly hosted at prominent Central London hotels and both the Week of Peace and the Awards Dinner has continually been endorsed by the Prime Minister, Home Secretaries, Metropolitan Police Commanders and various leading political figures.
 This year we encourage everyone to celebrate Peace Week in their local communities.

-If you would like to make a financial contribution to your communities Peace Week Event.
+If you would like to make a financial contribution to The Community Food Hub.

 Nominations for the London Leadership & Peace Awards Dinner will open on The International Day of Peace!